SalmonMode/salmonmode.github.io/_posts/2020-12-16-prisoners-dilemma-in-testing.md

 # What Makes a Process Sustainable

 A process that's sustainable may seem difficult to establish, and some may even claim that it's impossible.
-After all, the process would need to meet all of these criteria
+After all, the process would need to meet all of these criteria (and others as well):

 * Overtime is never required (providing options to reduce scope were built into the planning and they were communicated effectively)
 * No one on the team is required to work longer hours than anyone else